PacoTyson/bano2garmin/README.md

 # bano2OsmAnd

 This is forked from bano2garmin from PacoTyson at https://github.com/PacoTyson/bano2garmin.
-All credits for the oroginal scripts go to Paco.
+All credits for the original scripts go to Paco.

-Shell script that adds BANO addresses (France only) to OpenStreetMap .osm/.o5m/.osm.pbf files before generating OsmAnd maps The prerequisites are GNU awk and [osmconvert](http://wiki.openstreetmap.org/wiki/Osmconvert)
+Shell script that adds BANO addresses (France only) to OpenStreetMap .osm/.o5m/.osm.pbf files before generating OsmAnd maps.<BR>
+The prerequisites are GNU awk, [osmconvert](http://wiki.openstreetmap.org/wiki/Osmconvert), [osmfilter](http://wiki.openstreetmap.org/wiki/Osmfilter)

 You'll have to edit the script to configure it to your installation :
 - BANODIR=directory where the script will download and store the BANO files